 Every domestic and foreign LLC transacting business in Wisconsin must file an annual report with the Department of Financial Institutions.
 The report must be filed online at the Department of Financial Institutions website.
 The annual report is due at the end of the calendar quarter of the anniversary month of the LLC's formation.
 For example, an LLC formed on July 15 must file the report by September 30.
 The due dates are March 31st, June 30th, September 30th, and December 31st.
 The Department will send a notice to your LLC's registered agent with instructions on how to complete the online filing.
 The filing fee is $25 for a domestic LLC and $80 for a foreign LLC.

 8. Foreign LLCs Doing Business in Wisconsin

 To do business in Wisconsin, all LLCs organized outside of the state must register with the Wisconsin Department of Financial Institutions.
 Foreign LLCs must appoint a registered agent for service of process.
 The agent may be a Wisconsin resident or a business entity authorized to do business in Wisconsin.

-To register, file a Foreign Limited Liability Company Certificate of Registration Application with the Wisconsin Department of Financial Institutions.
-The application must be filed by postal mail.
+To register, file a Foreign Limited Liability Company Certificate of Registration Application (Form 521) with the Wisconsin Department of Financial Institutions.
+The application may be filed online or by postal mail.
 The filing fee is $100.